STICKER1998/Digital_Tools_for_Finance/README.md

 ## Interactive App Based on R Shiny
 We create an interactive app using R shiny whose code is in `app/app.R` to show the plots of the daily return, the assets correlation coeffient, weights, and the net values in general cases.
 Specifically, we can determine `Output` to show the different kinds of plots and choose `Start Date` and `End Date` to determine the date interval.
+And all packages have been listed in the requirements.txt.

 If you don't want to run by yourself, you can use the link to get the result on website `shinyapps.io`: